sensu/sensu-docs/content/sensu-go/6.1/web-ui/view-manage-resources.md

 ## Manage events

-The Events page opens by default when you navigate to a namespace, with an automatic filter to show only events with a non-passing status (i.e. `event.check.state != 0`):
+The Events page opens by default when you navigate to a namespace, with an automatic filter to show only events with a non-passing status (i.e. `event.check.state != passing`):

 {{< figure src="/images/events-page-default.png" alt="Sensu web UI default Events page" link="/images/events-page-default.png" target="_blank" >}}